Share

 Here are some of the interest rates available from ANZ, BNZ and Westpac at the time of writing.

-In this case ANZ, ASB and BNZ all offer the lowest 1-year rate of 7.24%.
+In this case, BNZ currently offers the lowest 1-year interest rate of 5.95%.

-And Westpac has the lowest 5-year rate, currently sitting at 6.39%.
+And BNZ and Westpac both have the lowest 5-year rate, currently sitting at 5.59%.

 Right now, interest rates are high.
 So investors are always asking me: “What’s the best interest rate?”